The Hidden Dangers of Cheap Garage Doors

 Anatomy of a Garage Door System

-- Cables: The cables work alongside the springs to lift and lower the door, and are made from braided steel wires.
-The thickness of your garage door’s cables is determined by the size and weight of your door.
+- Cables: Your garage door’s cables are braided steel wires that work alongside the springs to lift and lower the door.
+The size and weight of your door determine the thickness of its cables.

-- Tracks: There are both horizontal and vertical tracks installed as part of your garage door system to assist with movement.
-Thicker steel tracks mean your garage door can better support the weight of the door and resist bending and warping.
+- Tracks: There are vertical and horizontal tracks that assist with your door’s movement.
+Steel tracks are thicker, so they can support more weight and resist bending and warping.

-- Reinforced Struts: The struts help support the weight of double garage doors while in an open position for extended periods of time.
+- Reinforced struts: Reinforced struts help support the weight of double garage doors so they can be open for an extended time.

-Garage doors are an essential tool used by homeowners every day for safe, convenient entry to their homes.
-You want to ensure your garage door system is in good condition and working reliably, smoothly and efficiently.
-At Markham Garage Doors, we’re a locally owned and operated company serving homeowners throughout and beyond Markham, Scarborough, and Aurora in Canada.
-Our team of trained and friendly technicians is dedicated to providing quality garage door services at an affordable price.
+Homeowners use garage doors daily to safely and conveniently enter and exit their homes.
+Thus, you want to ensure your garage door system is in good condition so it functions reliably and efficiently.
+Markham Garage Doors is a locally owned and operated company servicing homeowners throughout Markham, Mount Albert, Newmarket, Richmond Hill, Whitchurch-Stouffville, Aurora and Scarborough.
+Our highly-skilled and friendly technicians will provide you with quality garage door services at an affordable price.

-To learn more about our garage door repair services or quality products, contact us today by calling 905-472-9178or by completing our online contact form.
+To learn more about our garage door repair services or quality products, contact us today by calling 905-472-9178 or completing our online contact form.

 3 Garage Door Repair Myths Busted